 U.S. home values have continued to rise, pushing home prices to new, all-time highs, non-adjusted for inflation.

-It isÂ the highest monthly gain since March, and the third highest of the year.
+It isÂ the highest monthly gain since March.

-Home values have risen in all but four of the last 60 months, increasing 30% nationwide over that time.
+Home values have risen in 54 of the last fifty-five months, increasing more than 35% nationwide over that time.

 With values rising, homeowners are finding themselvesÂ in a goodÂ equity position.
 They are refinancing with a standard conventional refinance, when they lacked the equity to do so last year.